-Our top pick for POS: Shopify
+Our top pick for point of sale features: Shopify

 Even if an ecommerce platform ticks all the key boxes for you right now, there’s nothing to say that this will always be the case.
-You may find that you outgrow a particular solution, and need to move something else.

 So make sure that the ecommerce platform you’re thinking of using lets you export all your product, customer and sales data easily — not all do!